 Here I have embedded the mix of the GR-92 route that goes along the coast of Girona province, which also includes part of the GR-11 route through the Natural Park of Cap de Creus.
 I have added the drinking water points we found on the way, in order to make it easier for you, and in order to avoid buying bottled water.
 I have also added the locations where we slept, as well as the birds viewpoints that we found on our way through the Parc Natural dels Aiguamolls de l’Empordà.

 If you prefer the Wikiloc route, here you have a good one that goes through all the Catalonia coast.
 But I definitely recommend the GR-11 subroute that reaches Cap de Creus.

-To do the trekking, we used the mobile application Maps.me, which is supported by iOS and Android devices.
+To do the trekking, we used our hiking Android app, which now supports GPX track imports.
 As you could see, the drinking water locations and the routes are properly displayed there too.
-When you get into cities, keep in mind that it can be a bit tricky to follow the whole GR-92.
-In those cases, opening up the Google Maps o Wikiloc app can come in handy to continue.
+When you get into cities, keep in mind that it can be a bit tricky to follow the whole GR-92 signs.
+In those cases, opening up the Google Maps or Walkaholic app can come in handy to continue.

 My friend and I decided to do a good chunk of it, since we had 5 days and 4 nights available, from Llançà to Pals, our original idea was to reach Begur and Tamariu as well, but a friend of ours drove us to Barcelona from Pals on the 5th day.

 To get there, we took a train from Barcelona to Llançà (18.10€ on a 2h trip, although there are a bit cheaper than that, 13.50€ for a 2.5/3h trip) and hiked from Llançà to Pals.